arefiev/python-precedence-rewriter/README.md

 If it is greater, put the left argument of the next operator and the operator itself onto the stack.

-f it is the same, check if the stack-top operator is left-associative.
+If it is the same, check if the stack-top operator is left-associative.
 If so, unroll the AST (more on unrolling below).

 If it is less, unroll.